Nene Chicken

 Nene Chicken is a South Korean-based international fried chicken restaurant franchise.
 In November 2018, Nene Chicken was represented by NU'EST W and Seventeen, serving as the brand's models.

 International locations

 Franchises outside South Korea currently exist in Canada, United Arab Emirates, Hong Kong, Taiwan, Thailand, Malaysia, Singapore, Australia, and Japan.
 The company has also announced plans to open 18 outlets in New Zealand.
+It opened its first store in the Philippines in April 2024 at One Ayala.